defic/crude_cache/README.md

 cache.get_or_else_update("cache_key", Duration::from_secs(60), async_function).await
 ```

-**Disclaimer:** Please note that `CrudeCache` was developed for personal projects and is not battle-tested in production environments.
-Plus I am still new to Rust, so contributions, suggestions, and feedback are more than welcome.
+**Disclaimer:** Please note that `CrudeCache` was developed for personal projects, it is not battle-tested in production and might contain bugs.
+Feedback, suggestions, and contributions are more than welcome.

 ## Features

 - Expiration of cached items are evaluated lazily.
 - To minimize contention points, items are stored in a `ShardedMap`, which splits the data across multiple shards (`HashMaps`).
-It is a naive solution for concurrency, and there is no resharding.
+No bells and whistles, and no resharding.
-- Each shard is behind `tokio::sync::RwLock`.
+- Each shard is behind `tokio::sync::RwLock`

 ## Installation